cncf/tag-security/project-resources/README.md

 process.

-We use `<!-- TODO: ... -->` to indicate where action is required but you won't see those comments when viewing hte markdown file in GitHub unless you view the raw text.
+We use `<!-- TODO: ... -->` to indicate where action is required but you won't see those comments when viewing the markdown file in GitHub unless you view the raw text.

 A special thank you to [Google's OSS vulnerability guide